DennitchGlitchie/Owncloud_Setup/README.md

--Creating automated script so that the reverse tunnel and port translation are automatically done -> creating tunnel.sh script from tutorial with correct permissions -> ssh -N -R 0.0.0.0:6000:localhost:22 -R 0.0.0.0:6080:localhost:80 -i ~/.ssh/cloud_vm garges@34.127.85.102 -> crontab -e to open the cron tab
+-Creating automated script so that the reverse tunnel and port translation are automatically done -> creating tunnel.sh script from tutorial with correct permissions -> ssh -N -R 0.0.0.0:6000:localhost:22 -R 0.0.0.0:6080:localhost:80 -i ~/.ssh/cloud_vm garges@34.127.85.102 -> /etc/ssh/sshd_config "gateway ports" this is the file that was changed on the cloud vm "GatewayPorts clientspecified" -> crontab -e to open the cron tab
   -> */1 * * * * ~/tunnel.sh > tunnel.log 2>&1